 - Order copies of our humane deterrence factsheet to give to anyone you know who is thinking of calling in pest controllers to get rid of pigeons (or other birds).

-- Tempting as it is, please don’t feed town centre pigeons.
-They will find enough food already, and by encouraging them to stay, there is an increased risk of complaints, leading to them being killed.
+- Please don’t feed town centre pigeons.
+They will find enough food themselves, and by encouraging them to stay, there is an increased risk of complaints, leading to them being killed.

 - Counter any negative publicity in the local and national press by responding with a letter.
 See our sample letter.